It is a common misconception that online safety guidance should be reserved for pupils and teaching staff.

 Take a look at how we cater our courses by browsing the roles below.

-Online Safety Course for Parents & Carers (Level 1)
+Certificate in Online Safety for Parents & Carers

 As the online world evolves, so do both the online risks facing our children and the legislation which guides how schools should meet their online safety requirements.

 Online risks do not stop at the school gates.
 This means that parents and carers have a vital role to play: they are the first line of defence in keeping children safe online.
 This beginner’s course will introduce parents to the possible risks faced by their children and how to address them.

 Safeguarding and online safety is everybody’s responsibility.
 If non-teaching staff are switched on to the dangers students face online, they can help provide complete support during school hours.

 Designed specifically for non-teachers, this level one course is a thorough introduction to the topic of online safety.
 It demonstrates the crucial role non-teaching staff have to play in recognising, identifying and flagging safety risks.

 All teaching staff have a responsibility to provide a safe environment in which children can learn.
 This includes protecting children from online harm and abuse and risks such as CSE, online bullying or online sexual harassment.